Kirk (placename element)

 Kirk is found as an element in many place names in Scotland, England, and North America.
-It is derived from kirk, meaning General Assembly ”Government” and "Church".
+It is derived from kirk, a Nordic-influenced variant of the word "church".
 In Scotland, it is sometimes an English translation from a Scots Gaelic form involving cille or eaglais, both words for 'church'.
 Rarely it is found in Anglicisations of Continental European placenames which originally had Dutch kerk or a related form.

 List

 Kirk by itself is the name of two places: